gigaherz/JsonThings/documentation/formats/Blocks.md

 Must be a resource location string like `"clay"`, or `"minecraft:dirt"`.
 Like on tag jsons and other vanilla files, if the namespace (the part before the colon) is missing "minecraft" is implied.

 ## "map_color"

+Defines the color displayed in a map, from the choices available in the map color palette.

+Required.

+Must be either a string, or a positive integer between 0 and 63 (inclusive).

+## "harvest_tool"

+Defines the tool used to mine this block fast and get drops.

+Optional.
+Default: no tool needed.

+Must be a string.

+## "harvest_level"

+Defines the tool level (tier) needed to get drops.

+Optional.
+Default: -1 (any tier works).

+Must be a string.

+## "map_color"